20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-Social media is essential for brand awareness and community building.
-Share quick tips, industry news, behind-the-scenes glimpses, and engage with your audience through questions and polls.
+Social media is essential for brand awareness and community building with your target audience.
+Share quick tips, industry news, behind-the-scenes glimpses, and engage your target audience through questions and polls.
 Tailor content to each platform's strengths.
 A social media manager could post daily tips on improving Instagram engagement.

 A drawing of two images with one on top of the other.